 We are called to honour and respect one another.
 "Be devoted to one another in brotherly love.
 Honour one another above yourselves" is what we are told in Romans 12:10.
-In the Bible, "to honour" means to esteem highly, to prize, to value.
-Philippians 2:3 commands us "...in humility
+In the Bible, "to

 How healing it will be if we, as members of God's Holy Nation, would embrace our role as the Royal Priesthood and pronounce blessing on those from other groups!
 We can affirm each other, speaking out what we see of value in the other groups.
 We can pray the blessing of God on each other, and speak out prophetic words of destiny over one another, as the Holy Spirit inspires.
 Moreover, we can commit ourselves to help to bring about that destiny.